ku-cms/trackIndepBeamSpot/README.md

 ## Reading Clusters

-The script readClusters.py should be run in python 2 and requires these packages:
+The script readClusters.py should be run in python 2 and requires these packages (use cmsenv):
 - numpy
 - pyROOT

 You can run readClusters.py like this:
 ```
+cmsenv
 cd python
 python readClusters.py
 ```